 Sixty years after the Tuskegee Airmen served in WWII, President George W. Bush and Congress awarded them with a Congressional Gold Medal during a ceremony at the Capitol Building in Washington, DC on March 29, 2007.
 Unfortunately, Major Brown did not live to see this honor having passed away in 2004.

-Now we are back to the medal ceremony at The Adirondack Museum that I had mentioned earlier.
-In June of 2011, Dr. Roland Brown, (son of Major Brown and grandson of Dewey Brown, Sr.) donated his father's Congressional Gold Medal to the Museum during a "well attended" ceremony.
-The Museum's press release for the dedication ceremony stated, "by donating the medal to the museum, Dr. Brown wants to remind people of the Adirondack region's diversity, and the sacrifices made for freedom."
+Now we are back to the medal ceremony at The Adirondack Experience, The Museum on Blue Mountain Lake mentioned earlier.
+In June of 2011, Dr. Roland Brown, (son of Major Brown and grandson of Dewey Brown, Sr.) donated his father's Congressional Gold Medal to the museum during a well attended ceremony.
+The museum's press release for the dedication ceremony stated, "by donating the medal to the museum, Dr. Brown wants to remind people of the Adirondack region's diversity, and the sacrifices made for freedom."

 Traces of their Legacy in the Adirondacks Today...

 The Browns have no doubt left their mark in American history.
 Within the Adirondacks this is still evident.
 Today, Adirondack Experience, The Museum on Blue Mountain Lake proudly displays the Tuskegee Congressional Medal of Honor in their Welcome Center.
 The Cedar River Golf Course in Indian Lake still welcomes golfers from far and wide to a challenging match on their beautiful mountain-view course.